sphinx-contrib/spelling/phpdomain/doc/reference.rst

    This directive declares a new Exception in the current namespace.
 The signature can include constructor arguments.

+.. rst:directive:: .. php:interface:: name

+   Describe an interface.
+Methods and constants belonging to the interface should follow or be nested inside this directive.

 .. rst:directive:: .. php:class:: name

    Describes a class.
 Methods, attributes, and constants belonging to the class